-To clear Safari cache, go to Settings > Safari > Clear History and Website Data and then restart the iPhone.
+To clear Safari cache and history, go to Settings > Safari > Clear History and Website Data and then restart the iPhone.

 Most of the apps on your iPhone tend to have large amounts of documents and data.
 These files can take up a lot of the space on the device and since most of them are junk files, they can easily be deleted.

 The best way to remove the documents and data from your iPhone is to delete and re-install the app.
-Go to the App store and uninstall all apps, and then reinstall them to create space on the device.
+Go to the App Store and uninstall the apps, and then reinstall them to create space on the device.

 You can also fix this iPhone storage almost full error message by resetting the iPhone and restoring it from a backup either in iTunes or iCloud.
 It is important to note that resetting your iPhone will cause data loss, so you'd better make a full backup of your iPhone before doing this.